 We offer both public and private tours of the sanctuary.
-Public tours occur each Sunday at 11am HST.
-There is a suggested donation of $50 per adult and $30 for kids 2-12.
+Public tours occur each Saturday at 12pm HST.
+There is a suggested donation of $50 per adult and $30 for kids 3-12.
 Private tours of the sanctuary are available most days of the week, for up to 10 guests.
-There is a suggested donation of $70 per adult and $50 for kids 2-12.
-Kamaʻāina with ID receive a 30% discount on any public or private tour.
+There is a suggested donation of $70 per adult and $50 for kids 3-12.
+Kamaʻāina with Hawaii ID receive a 30% discount on any public or private tour.
 Please contact us before booking to receive this discount.

-During our tours, which last 2 hours, guests are taken from species to species and enter the pastures and yards with many of our residents.
+During our 2 hour tours guests are taken from species to species and enter the pastures with many of our residents.
 We share the residents' rescue stories, information about the various species of farmed animals, and the industries they came from.
 There are lots of opportunities throughout the tour for up-close interaction with our magical creatures.
-Kids are welcome and tours are appropriate for all ages but for everyone's safety, we request that groups have a maximum of 2 children 12 and under per adult.
+Kids are welcome and tours are appropriate for all ages but for everyone's safety, we request that groups have a maximum of 2 children ages 3-12 per adult and 1 child under age 3 per adult.
 Please email email@example.com with any questions.

 Register for a tour using the buttons above.